Dog-Friendly Sunshine Coast: Visiting with a Dog

 The Sunshine Coast is dotted with mountains, including the famous Glass House Mountains.
 I highly recommend climbing one or two, partially to enjoy the beautiful views from the top.

-While some of the mountains are located in pockets of national parks, one of the dog-friendly mountains to climb is Mt Ninderry.
+While some of the mountains are located in pockets of national parks, one dog-friendly hike up a mountains is the climb up Mt Ninderry.
 Not far from Yandina and the freeway, the start of the Mt Ninderry Walking Track is located on Eucalyptus Crescent in Ninderry.

 It’s a 2.8km return track to the summit.
 The sign at the entrance recommends to allow 3 hours, but you’ll likely finish it in under 90 minutes, even less if yourself and your dog are enthusiastic.
 It took us about 30 minutes to climb to the junction at the top, where one trail goes to the east lookout, the other to the west lookout, that are also joined by a loop track.